 - The Northwestern Dining Farm, in Osseo, Wisconsin, is a source of local and organic produce for campus dining services.
 Wild Roots, NU's on-campus garden, also provides items for campus dining.

 - Fair trade organic coffee is used in all resident dining and retail locations on campus.

-- Milk served in resident dining locations is rBGH & BGH free and purchased locally from Muller-Pinehurst Dairy in Rockford.
+- Milk served in resident dining locations is rBGH & BGH free and purchased locally from Muller-Pinehurst Dairy in Rockford, Illinois.

 - All shelled eggs used are humane certified cage-free.

-- Frontera, a premier eatery on campus, strives to obtain as many products as possible from local sources, primarily from Illinois, Indiana, Iowa, Wisconsin, and Michigan.
+- Frontera Fresco, a premier eatery on campus, strives to obtain as many products as possible from local sources, primarily from Illinois, Indiana, Iowa, Wisconsin, and Michigan.

 Recycling & Waste Reduction

-- Food waste is collected for composting in all six resident dining locations and the Norris Center at Northwestern University.
+- Food waste is collected for composting in all six resident dining locations and the Norris University Center.
 Learn more about this initiative.

 - Edible leftovers are donated to local to residents in need via Campus Kitchens.